 LASIK combines the precision of the excimer laser delivery system with the rapid recovery associated with lamellar keratoplasty.
-First, a thin layer of superficial cornea (known as the flap or cap) is lifted up as the microkeratome glides across the cornea.
-After the thin corneal flap is folded back, the same excimer laser, is used to reshape the deeper tissue of the cornea.
+First, a thin layer of the superficial cornea (known as the flap or cap) is lifted up as the microkeratome glides across the cornea.
+After the thin corneal flap is folded back, the same excimer laser is used to reshape the deeper tissue of the cornea.
 The LASIK procedure is currently used to treat nearsightedness, farsightedness and astigmatism.
 After the underlying corneal tissue has been reshaped, the flap is placed back into the original position.
 Because of the cornea’s extraordinary bonding qualities, healing is rapid and does not require stitches.
 The entire procedure takes about 15 minutes.
-Dr. Ply uses only the most advanced Visx Star CustomVue Wavefront-guided Laser with all recent hardware and software updates, to provide patients with the best possible results.
+Our surgeon uses only the most advanced Visx Star CustomVue Wavefront-guided Laser with all recent hardware and software updates, to provide patients with the best possible results.
 This laser, as well as the LASIK procedure, is FDA approved.

 Laser photorefractive keratectomy (PRK) was approved by the FDA in October 1995, and PRK is also performed using an excimer laser.
 This laser produces cool light energy that precisely removes microscopic amounts of corneal tissue.
 With PRK, laser energy is delivered to the surface of the cornea without the creation of a flap, as in LASIK.
 The laser “sculpts” the cornea to produce a new curvature; for nearsightedness and astigmatism, the laser is used to flatten the central corneal curvature.
 To treat farsightedness (hyperopia), the laser can be used to cause central corneal steepening.
-ASA is the previous PRK procedure, but reflects recent advancements such as mitomycin application to improve the healing response.
+ASA is the previous PRK procedure but reflects recent advancements such as mitomycin application to improve the healing response.
 It is particularly well suited for patients with thinner corneas.
 ASA and LASIK patients may both undergo simultaneous (bilateral) procedures.
 LASIK is usually a better choice when considering simultaneous surgery.
 Our practice performs over 95% LASIK due to its quicker healing and minimal to no discomfort.

 For certain patients with very high degrees of farsightedness or nearsightedness, Excimer laser treatment might not be the best option.
 Clear Lens Extraction is a surgical procedure similar to cataract surgery, where the natural lens is removed from the eye and replaced with a more appropriate-powered biocompatible lens implant.
-This 15 minute procedure is also performed with just numbing eyedrops, and no stitches are required.
+This 15-minute procedure is also performed with just numbing eye drops, and no stitches are required.
 Recovery is quite rapid.
 In addition, patients who have this procedure will never develop a cataract.

 Astigmatism is a “warpage” or irregular shape to the cornea, which causes light that enters your eye to not come to a clear focus onto the retina as it should.
 Astigmatic keratotomy (AK) is a procedure that uses a precision diamond instrument to create “relaxing incisions” on the cornea, which allows it to become more spherical in shape.
 It can be used in patients with pure astigmatism as a refractive procedure, and can also be combined with cataract surgery in patients that have both cataracts and corneal astigmatism, to allow a better or clearer result.

-Patients undergoing Clear Lens Extraction or phakic IOL’s usually wait 1 to 3 weeks or so between eyes, as it may take that long for vision to clear up.
+Patients undergoing Clear Lens Extraction or phakic IOL’s usually wait 1 to 3 weeks or so between eyes, as it may take that long for your vision to clear up.
 However, most patients who have either LASIK, ASA or AK, do have simultaneous (bilateral) procedures.

 With these procedures, the patient’s eye is numbed with topical anesthetic drops so no pain or sensation is felt.
 A device called a lid speculum is inserted to prevent blinking.
 Patients undergoing LASIK will have their vision become dark for approximately 30 seconds during the microkeratome step of the procedure.
 Patients are asked to look at a blinking red light during the actual laser application.
 Fixating on the blinking light assists the physician with maintaining centration of the laser beam.
 The laser itself is not visible while the procedure is being performed.
-It does produce a ticking noise, but is painless.
+It does produce a ticking noise but is painless.
 Recovery after is painless in nearly all cases.
-Many patients have discomfort in the first 48 hours following ASA, which is controlled with eyedrops or pain-relievers, but no pain relievers are needed for the other refractive surgery options.
+Many patients have discomfort in the first 48 hours following ASA, which is controlled with eye drops or pain-relievers, but no pain relievers are needed for the other refractive surgery options.

 No. It is mandatory to have a designated driver on the day that you are treated.
 However, many patients are able to drive by the next day.

-Typically patients use antibiotic and anti-inflammatory eyedrops following treatment.
+Typically patients use antibiotic and anti-inflammatory eye drops following treatment.
 The drops help to prevent infection and assist in comfort.
 Patients are typically required to use medications four times a day for one week after LASIK and Intacs, and for one to three months following PRK.
 These are provided by our office.

 Soft contact lens wearers should discontinue wearing lenses 14 days prior to their initial exam and surgery.
 Gas permeable contact lens wearers or hard lens wearers must discontinue lenses for 4 weeks prior to their initial exam and/or surgery.
-This allows your eye to return to its natural shape, so that the measurements that are taken are as accurate as possible.
+This allows your eye to return to its natural shape so that the measurements that are taken are as accurate as possible.

 Most patients experience minimal to no discomfort following refractive surgery.
 After LASIK, most patients are able to resume normal activities by the next day.
-In order to ensure optimal healing, a few simple restrictions are recommended: No eye rubbing for 1 week No eye make-up 48 hours before the operation, or for 1 week after the procedure No underwater swimming for one week In addition, it is advisable that appropriate eye protection be worn if you participate in contact sports; this usually involves the use of polycarbonate glasses or goggles.
+In order to ensure optimal healing, a few simple restrictions are recommended: No eye rubbing for 1 week No eye makeup 48 hours before the operation, or for 1 week after the procedure No underwater swimming for one week.
+In addition, it is advisable that appropriate eye protection be worn if you participate in contact sports; this usually involves the use of polycarbonate glasses or goggles.